 Resetting E-Learning Course Progress

 Learners may experience situations in which they cannot complete an e-learning course and receive their completion checkmark.
-For example, the Learner may have failed a quiz within the course and cannot retake it.
-You can configure a user action to reset your course progress and allow a Learner to restart an e-learning course within a Vault Training Assignment.
-This action moves the current Training Content Status object record to the Retired state and allows Vault Training automation to create a new Training Content Status record.
+For example, the Learner may fail a quiz within the course and cannot retake it.

 Session Timeout